 What’s behind your closet door?
 Orderly rows of shoes, stacks of folded t-shirts, and hanging clothes arranged by color and season?
 Or do you have a situation that could be declared a national disaster?

 Knowing you would feel guilty taking funds from disaster victims, here are simple steps to find calm in all that chaos.
-By the way, these same principles for organizing a clothes closet apply to linen or utility closets, too.
+By the way, these same principles for organizing a clothes closet apply to linen closets, utility closets, and your food pantry, too.

 That’s right.
 Remove everything from the closet.
 All of it—every last hanger, belt, shoe—everything.
 This lets you see exactly the space you have to work with.
 Prepare to be shocked by the pile of stuff that came out of that closet.

 Now that you can see the light of day, give that closet a good cleaning from top to bottom.
 If after a thorough cleaning the space still looks a little grungy, follow with a fresh coat of white paint.

 Most people hate this step because it means getting rid of everything you do not use or wear.
 But what choice do you have now that you’ve hauled it out?
 There’s no way you could get all of this back into the closet, so buck up and let’s get this job done.